Sample and Computationally Efficient Stochastic Kriging in High Dimensions

 \subsection{Main Contributions}

-Our foremost contribution is to provide a novel solution to two fundamental issues that preclude stochastic kriging from being used for high-dimensional simulation metamodeling, that is, excessive sample complexity and prohibitive computational cost.
-The solution is based on two key concepts---TM kernel and TSG design.
-The former appeared in the study of multidimensional Markov properties of random fields \citep{CarnalWalsh91}, but as far as we know, no prior theoretical analysis exists on its use in stochastic kriging.
-The TSG design is indeed new and it allows us to derive error bounds on predictions of stochastic kriging with TM kernels, as well as devise fast algorithms that leverage properties that are specific to TM kernels.
+Our foremost contribution is to provide a novel solution to two fundamental issues that preclude stochastic kriging from being used for high-dimensional simulation metamodeling, that is, high sample complexity and prohibitive computational cost.
+The solution is based on two key concepts---TM kernels and TSG designs.
+The former appeared in a study of the multidimensional Markov properties of random fields \citep{CarnalWalsh91}, but as far as we know, no prior theoretical analysis exists on the use of TM kernels in stochastic kriging.
+The TSG designs are indeed new, and they allows us to derive error bounds on predictions of stochastic kriging with TM kernels and to devise fast algorithms that leverage properties that are specific to TM kernels.

-First, we establish an asymptotic upper bound on the mean squared prediction error of stochastic kriging with TM kernels and TSG designs, under the premise that the underlying model is correctly specified.
-That is, the kernel used in stochastic kriging is identical to the kernel that drives the GP, from which the response surface is realized.
-The upper bound is uniform in the design variable, and it deteriorates mildly in the dimension $d$, with $d$ appearing in the exponent of $\log n$ as opposed to the usual case of appearing in the exponent of $n$, where $n$ is the number of design points.
+First, we establish an asymptotic upper bound on the mean squared prediction error of stochastic kriging with TM kernels and TSG designs under the premise that the underlying model is correctly specified.
+That is, the kernel used in stochastic kriging is identical to the kernel that drives the GP from which the response surface is realized.
+The upper bound is uniform in the design variable, and it deteriorates slightly in the dimensionality $d$, with $d$ appearing in the exponent of $\log n$ as opposed to the usual case of appearing in the exponent of $n$, where $n$ is the number of design points.